Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Introduction

-Despite NP-hardness, there is a line of work on computing Wasserstein barycenters to optimality.
-In fixed dimension $d$, \cite{altschuler2021} showed that one can compute an exact type-$p$ Wasserstein barycenter for $p\in\{1,2\}$ in time polynomial in $n$, $k$, and $\log U$ (where $U$ is the upper bound of the input bit-length), or an approximate barycenter with additive error $\epsilon>0$ in time polynomial in $n$, $k$, and $\log(1/\epsilon)$, by solving an exponential-size LP via an efficient separation oracle based on power diagrams.
-Beyond the fixed-dimension method, \cite{borgwardt2020improved} proposed strengthened LP formulations that exploit the non-mass-splitting structure of optimal barycenters.
-Their models first encoded that each barycenter support point aggregates mass from a single tuple of input support points, then aggregated transport variables at the level of such tuples, therefore shrinking the variable set relative to the naïve MOT LP formulation, and finally incorporated preprocessing/pruning rules and structural bounds on the barycenter support size, which together reduce problem size substantially in practice.
-Building on these structural ideas, \cite{borgwardt2022column} developed a column-generation framework whose restricted master problem uses compact LP, while the pricing subproblem searches for new barycenter atoms (i.e., support tuples) with a negative reduced cost.
-They design efficient pricing routines with bounding and heuristics, stabilization, and warm starts to generate exact solutions.
-However, none of these approaches yields a polynomial-time algorithm in the general input parameters, and they remain challenging to apply at scale when $n$, $k$, and $d$ are large.
+Exact algorithms are available under additional structural assumptions or through more elaborate LP techniques.
+In fixed dimension $d$, \cite{altschuler2021} showed that an exact type-$p$ Wasserstein barycenter for $p\in\{1,2\}$ can be computed in time polynomial in $n$, $k$, and $\log U$, where $\log U$ bounds the input bit length.
+The same framework computes a barycenter with additive error $\epsilon>0$ in time polynomial in $n$, $k$, and $\log(1/\epsilon)$ by solving an exponential-size LP through a separation oracle based on power diagrams.
+Outside the fixed-dimensional setting, \cite{borgwardt2020improved} strengthened the standard LP formulation by exploiting the non-mass-splitting structure, aggregating transport variables by support tuples, and incorporating preprocessing rules and support-size bounds.
+Building on these ideas, \cite{borgwardt2022column} developed an exact column-generation method whose pricing problem searches for barycenter atoms with negative reduced cost and is accelerated through bounding, heuristics, stabilization, and warm starts.
+These approaches can be effective in practice, but they do not yield polynomial-time algorithms for all general input parameters and can become difficult to scale when $n$, $k$, and $d$ are large.